Meet Our Herd

 Starbuck

-Starbuck was found in a large herd of horses who didn’t get much attention.
+Starbuck was found in a large herd of horses that didn’t get much attention.
 Starbuck can be very food aggressive as a result of that time.
-He’s a sensitive horse whose discomfort often looks like stubbornness.
-Girls learn a healthy balance of keeping a positive relationship while holding Starbuck to high expectations to help him through his hard-headed moments.

 Cap